KrlosSilva/KrlosSilva/README.md

 ### Hi there 👋

 My name is Carlos Silva, I am an IT Analyst, but I hope to become a data scientist soon.
-I'm passionate about machine learning and all kinds of AI apps.
+I'm passionate about machine learning and Big Data.

 Majoring in software analysis and development, and I firmly believe that technology can change the world.